← Soundcheck Insights

 Optional password gate

-Per-share bcrypt-hashed password.
-After entry, a 24-hour cookie-bound session.
+Per-share bcrypt(12)-hashed password.
+After entry, an HMAC-signed cookie-bound session.

 Disable on demand